Dionesa Tolentin: Football

 Tolentin has played for the Philippine national team.
 She debuted at the 2019 AFF Women's Championship when it was still coached by Let Dimzon.

 She made her return to the national team now under Mark Torcaso in February 2024 in a friendly against Finland.

 She played at the 2025 ASEAN Women's Championship where she scored her first two international goals in the Philippines 7–0 opening win against Timor Leste.

 Futsal

 Tolentin was called up to become part of the Philippine national futsal team that took part at the 2025 AFC Women's Futsal Asian Cup qualifiers.
 She scored a goal in her women's futsal debut in the Philippines' 4–1 opener win against Kuwait.

-Personal life

-Tolentin hails from Zamboanga del Norte.
-She pursued a degree in education at the Far Eastern University.
+Tolentin was later called up to the squad for the 2025 FIFA Futsal Women's World Cup, the inaugural edition of the tournament hosted by the Philippines.
+During the team's second group-stage match, she scored the opening goal against Morocco from a free kick — the first-ever goal for the Philippines at a Futsal World Cup.
+However, Morocco came from behind to win 3–2.